-Uses/Features Existing Proposed (Rezoning & SUP) Zoning A-1, Agricultural, to B-1, General Business B-1, General Commercial (with proffers) SUP N/A Self-Storage; Interim Commercial Parking (with SUP)
+Uses/Features Existing Proposed (Rezoning & SUP) Zoning A-1, Agricultural, to B-1, General Business B-1, General Commercial (with proffers) SUP N/A Self-Storage; Interim Commercial Parking (with SUP) Allowable Uses Any B-1 or A-1 use on the requisite portions of the site; no proffered restrictions.
+Self-Storage; Interim Commercial Parking (with SUP)

-Allowable Uses Any B-1 or A-1 use on the requisite portions of the site; no proffered restrictions.
-Self-Storage; Interim Commercial Parking (with SUP) Uses/Features Allowed per Zoning Ordinance Proposed (SUP) Landscaping No existing buffers on the site; existing vegetation limited to the rear (eastern) property adjacent to an area of on-site wetlands.
+Uses/Features Allowed per Zoning Ordinance Proposed (SUP) Landscaping No existing buffers on the site; existing vegetation limited to the rear (eastern) property adjacent to an area of on-site wetlands.
 20-foot HCOD buffer along the front (west) property boundary 15-foot Type A buffer along the side (south) property boundary adjacent to existing A-1 zoned property; 10-foot planting strip adjacent to the B-1 zoned property 50-foot Type C buffer along the rear (east) property boundary adjacent to Bradley Square Signage 2 façade signs (Up to 400 SF in total area allowed) One free-standing sign (up to 80 square feet) 2 façade signs (45 & 46 square feet) 1 monument sign (80 square feet)

-- B. Site Location: The site is located on the east side of Dumfries Road, approximately 600 six south of the intersection of Dumfries Road and Old Dominion Drive.
-The site is addressed as 10613 and 10615 Dumfries Road and is identified on County maps as GPINs 7794-78-1662 and 7794-78-2053. - C. Comprehensive Plan: The site is designated CEC, Community Employment Center, in the Comprehensive Plan and is located within the Route 234 (Dumfries Road) Highway Corridor Overlay District and the Airport Safety Overlay District. - D. Zoning: The site is zoned B-1, General Business, and A-1, Agricultural.

-- E. Surrounding Land Uses: To the north of the subject site is the Dominion Self Storage and the United Excavating and Land Development storage facility further north.
+- B. Site Location: The site is located on the east side of Dumfries Road, approximately 600 hundred feet south of the intersection of Dumfries Road and Old Dominion Drive.
+The site is addressed as 10613 and 10615 Dumfries Road and is identified on County maps as GPINs 7794-78-1662 and 7794-78-2053. - C. Comprehensive Plan: The site is designated CEC, Community Employment Center, in the Comprehensive Plan and is located within the Route 234 (Dumfries Road) Highway Corridor Overlay District and the Airport Safety Overlay District. - D. Zoning: The site is zoned B-1, General Business, and A-1, Agricultural. - E. Surrounding Land Uses: To the north of the subject site is the Dominion Self Storage and the United Excavating and Land Development storage facility further north.
 To the south of the site is an auto body repair shop.
-To the east of the site are single-family attached residences located within the Bradley Square neighborhood.
-To the west of the site, across Dumfries Road, is the Virginia National Guard Readiness Center. - F. Background and Context: The subject property is currently zoned A-1, Agricultural, and B-1, General Business.
+To the east of the site are singlefamily attached residences located within the Bradley Square neighborhood.
+To the west of the site, across Dumfries Road, is the Virginia National Guard Readiness Center.